To take full advantage of the Hiram College Library's resources, you will need two different pieces of information:

 Juvenile Fiction, which is the location given in the brief catalog record below:

 |JUVENILE FICTION||JF Se81b 2011||AVAILABLE|

-The Juvenile Fiction contains what its name suggests, fiction.
+Juvenile Fiction contains beginning to read, middle grade, and young adult fiction.
 It is arranged alphabetically by the author’s last name.

 How Do I Find Juvenile Books in the Online Catalog?